So-called “prediction” betting platforms, which allow registered users 18 and over, seek to grow use among a younger female audience.

 At the time of writing, @PolyBaddies had over 2,100 followers, while @KalshiGirls had fewer than 100.
 Both accounts had social media “badges” to signal company support.
+In February 2026, X changed its gambling promotion policy, which led to the removal of Kalshi badges.

 Why it Matters

-Both prediction betting platforms have seen a surge in sports gambling volume in recent weeks.
-It appears that sports will be the main growth driver for the sector.
-Kalshi was recently valued at $5 billion, and Polymarket hit a $9 billion valuation in October.
+Unless courts intervene, sports will be the main growth driver for the prediction market sector.
+Kalshi was recently valued at $5 billion.
+Polymarket hit a $9 billion valuation in October.

 While some female users bet on sports, prediction gambling platforms also allow wagers on pop culture events, such as the popularity of Taylor Swift’s new album.